koyenadey/FileUploader/FileStorage/README.md

 ### 📄 Download File

-> Note: To view the diagram below, you may need to install the **Mermaid** plugin for your editor.
-> The application supports downloading file with the following characteristics:
+> Note: The application supports downloading file with the following characteristics:

 | Feature                                | Description                                                                                           |
 | -------------------------------------- | ----------------------------------------------------------------------------------------------------- |